 - Salt and pepper to taste

 - 1 cup of coconut milk

-- 1 cup of pepitas
+- 1 cup of toasted pumpkin seeds

 - 1 cup of dried cranberries

-- Add all the spices and stir.
+- Add the ginger, the cayenne, and the nutmeg and stir.

-- Add the sweet potatoes and stir.
+- Turn off the instant pot, and add the sweet potatoes and stir.

 - Season with salt and pepper.

 - Serve and garnish with coconut milk, olive oil, pumpkin seeds and dried cranberries of top.